LSSTDESC/N5K/README.md

 ## Deadline

-The challenge will close on December 15, 2020 (CONFIRM).
+The challenge will close on December 15, 2020.

 ## FAQ